customink/rcov_plugin/README.md

 rcov_plugin
 ===========

-_I'm no longer maintaining this plugin.
-Feel free to fork it and do what you wish with it, but I won't be updating it anymore._

-This is a simple rails plugin for Rails 3 that adds some useful rcov rake tasks.
+This is a simple rails plugin for Rails that adds some useful rcov rake tasks.

     rake test:coverage                # Tests coverage on the entire application rake test:coverage:units          # Tests coverage for unit tests